min2ha/ukwa-site/content/target/43017/index.en.md

   "start_date": "2016-06-14T10:00:00Z"
 }

-# Orlando shooting: world pays tribute to victims with vigils and rainbow flags

 Vigils have been held around the world in solidarity with the victims of the Orlando nightclub shooting.